marvin-hansen/ci_iggy/README.md

 # ci_iggy
-Custom iggy image for CI usage on low spec VM's
+Custom iggy container image for usage on low spec CI VM's

+See config folder for custom config.